Bay of Fundy & Annapolis Valley

 An iconic provincial coastal landmark overlooking Bay of Fundy and its mesmerizing tides.
 Enjoy a moderately challenging backcountry hike as the trail opens out to a lookoff 60 metres (200 ft.) above the rugged coast of the bay.
 The trail is about 6.5 km (4 mi.) one way and hikers should plan on 5 hours to hours to make the return trip.

 Prior to heading out on the trail, users are advised to tell someone where they are and when they expect to return home.
 Users are advised to stay on the trail.
 Cliffs are actively eroding and unstable so keep well back from the edge.
 Shoreline exploration is NOT recommended as incoming tides are fast, strong and unpredictable.
 Plan to return to the trailhead before dusk.
 Remember it will get dark earlier on the trail under the dense canopy of trees.

 Hikers should wear sturdy footwear and layered clothing as weather and temperatures can change quickly.
 Carry plenty of drinking water and bring along snacks and sun protection.
 Please respect this natural area.
 Pack out all garbage and keep pets leashed at all times.
-Toilets are located at the trailhead with a seasonal composting toilet located about 1.5 km along the trail so plan accordingly.
+Toilets are located at the trailhead with two seasonal composting toilets located 2 km along the trail so plan accordingly.
 No campfires, no camping, and no hunting.
 The park is not staffed so users must call 911 in case of an emergency.
 Open year round from dawn until dusk daily.Address: 999 Cape Split Road, Scots BayCounty: KingsSize: 447 ha (1104 ac)GPS: N45 18.880 W64 25.755

 Eatonville (day-use area of Cape Chignecto)